Donald Trump Jr. said his father should 'condemn' Capitol violence as it unfolded, Meadows texts reveal - ExBulletin

 Donald Trump Jr. said his father should ‘condemn’ Capitol violence as it unfolded, Meadows texts reveal

+Donald Trump Jr. said in a series of text messages to then White House chief of staff Mark Meadows that his father should “condemn” the U.S. Capitol insurgency as it unfolded. .

-Trump Jr.’s messages – which the House special committee investigating the January 6 riot revealed before voting to hold Meadows in contempt of Congress – provide a window into the type of urgent messages that top Trump surrogates have and officials exchanged views as the riot unfolded.
+Trump Jr.’s messages – which the special House committee investigating the January 6 riot revealed before voting to hold Meadows in contempt of Congress – offer a window into the type of urgent messages that top Trump surrogates are and officials exchanged views as the riot unfolded.

 Cheney explained that when Meadows texted back that he was okay with it, Trump Jr. said, “We need an Oval Office address.
 He needs to lead now.
-It’s gone too far and has become uncontrollable.”
+It’s gone too far and it’s gone. got out of hand.

 It was only after pleading with congressional assistants and allies inside the besieged Capitol Hill on January 6 that the former president released a recorded video urging the mass of his supporters to “go home.” “, while stoking their misplaced grievances about a stolen election.